 Queen City is the headquarters of the NASCAR Hall of Fame, which venerates car racing, associated visual media, and interactive gadgets.
 The appetite for racing here is huge.
 Let’s explore these reasons in more detail.
 Shall we?

 1. Rich, good food

-One of the main reasons to move to Charlotte, is that over the past few years, has rebranded itself from an uneventful banking town to a vibrant city with culinary creations that remind us of the diverseness of the world’s inhabitants.
+One of the main reasons to move and live in Charlotte, is that over the past few years, it has rebranded itself from an uneventful banking town to a vibrant city with culinary creations that remind us of the diverseness of the world’s inhabitants.

 No matter where you are in Queen City, you’re never far away from a wholesome meal from tried and trusted restaurants.

 Barbecue and fried chicken at Mid Wood Smokehouse will leave you licking your lips for more.
 The confidence-inspiring 5Church Charlotte brings you tricked-out steakhouse classics and family-served sides such as Southern sweet corn and white truffle mac ‘n’ cheese.
 If you’re into something more spontaneous and out-in-the-open, you might want to follow a Papi Queso truck whenever you see one.
 The sandwich here is spiffed up with mac ‘n’ cheese, bourbon onions, pulled pork, mushrooms, and white truffle.

 If you have been living in a frigid area, it’s time to consider migrating to the warmth that Charlotte offers.
 Blue skies can be seen all year round in the city.
 Average temperature of 61.5°F, while annual average rainfall is 43 inches, spread evenly all year round.
 Winters are generally below freezing point and summers can be quite warm, but never exceed 90°F. Fall can be usually transformative and rejuvenating.
 Thanks to the diverse terrain and the temperature range it brings, you can choose between living close to the mountainside or the beach.

 It is sunny in Charlotte for 212 days of the year.